codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-spacing-properties.md

 align content.

-On the other hand, the `margin` properties help us to control spaces around containers, they're commonly used to align containers (elements):
+On the other hand, the `margin` properties help us to control spaces around containers; They're commonly used to align containers (elements):

 - [margin-top](https://www.w3schools.com/cssref/pr_margin-top.asp "ext") |
-the minimum distance between top edge of the container
+the minimum distance from top edge of the container
-to other elements `or` top edge of parent container
+to other elements, `or` to top edge of parent container
 - [margin-right](https://www.w3schools.com/cssref/pr_margin-right.asp "ext") |
-the minimum distance between right edge of the container
+the minimum distance from right edge of the container
-to other elements `or` right edge of parent container
+to other elements, `or` to right edge of parent container
 - [margin-bottom](https://www.w3schools.com/cssref/pr_margin-bottom.asp "ext") |
-the minimum distance between bottom edge of the container
+the minimum distance from bottom edge of the container
-to other elements `or` bottom edge of parent container
+to other elements, `or` to bottom edge of parent container
 - [margin-left](https://www.w3schools.com/cssref/pr_margin-left.asp "ext") |
 the minimum distance between left edge of the container
 to other elements `or` left edge of parent container